10 minutes

 Though the ingredients for this American Buttercream Recipe are minimal and simple there’s one ingredient that should be chosen with intention.
 And that’s the main ingredient, butter!

-Since butter is a main ingredient, it needs to be high quality.
-I recommend using Irish/European style butter such as Kerrygold or Finlandia.
+Since butter is a main ingredient, I highly recommend splurging and using Irish/European style butter such as Kerrygold or Finlandia.
+But American Buttercream will work well, too; I just find the frosting tastes more sugary than buttery that way.

 The higher butterfat content makes gives the frosting a better flavor and overall texture.
 This increased butterfat also causes the butter to have a more yellow color however when it’s whipped long enough it will take on the classic white color that American Buttercream is known for.